QuinnFreedman/modular/docs/components.md

 ### Rotary encoders

 A few of my modules use rotary encoders in addition to potentiometers.
+I have not been able to find a model of encoder that I am totally happy with.
+I either use the Alpha [RE111F-41B3-15F-20P](https://www.taydaelectronics.com/rotary-encoder-11mm-20-detents-d-shaft-with-switch-vertical.html), which has a very clicky action and is frustratingly a little shorter than the alpha potentiometers, or I use EC11M D-type encoders, which have a much smoother feeling click and are a bit too tall.
-I use EC11M D-type encoders.
-I have had trouble finding them from suppliers, but you can get them on amazon [here](https://www.amazon.com/DIYhz-Rotary-Encoder-Digital-Potentiometer/dp/B07D3DF8TK/).
+I have had trouble finding the EC11M from suppliers, but you can get them on amazon [here](https://www.amazon.com/DIYhz-Rotary-Encoder-Digital-Potentiometer/dp/B07D3DF8TK/).

+In my experience, any rotary encoders you can buy online in the same rought form factor are totally interchangeable.
+The only think you need to look out for is the number of pulses per detent.
+My firmware expects a 1:1 relationship (i.e. 20 pulses and 20 detents per rotation) but some encoders use a half-time encoding.

 ### Switches

 When I use switches in my projects, I use the Taiway Sub-Mini SPDT's -- both the ON/ON's (two position) and the ON/OFF/ON's (three position).
 You can get them from [Love My Switches](https://lovemyswitches.com/taiway-sub-mini-spdt-on-on-switch-pcb-mount-long-shaft/), [Thonk](https://www.thonk.co.uk/shop/sub-mini-toggle-switches/), or [Amplified Parts](https://www.amplifiedparts.com/products/switch-carling-submini-toggle-spdt-2-position-pc-pins).
 I use Sub-mini switches, which are smaller than the "mini" switches in many DIY modules.
 Make sure you get the "PCB mount" version so they can solder directly into the PCB.

+These switches are sold under a lot of different brands but all seem to be identical and made in the same factory.

 ## IC chips